Goals

 Conducted 1:1 moderated research sessions with four platform teams, representing a range of experience with the Design Intent process.

-Planned and led synthesis sessions to map journeys, identify shared and role-specific pain points, and surface improvement opportunities.
+Planned and led synthesis sessions with the Service Design team to map user journeys, identify shared and role-specific pain points, and aggregate improvement recommendations.

 Result